gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 Quantum mechanics violates the Bell inequality by a factor of $$\sqrt{2}$$.

-The **Tsirelson bound** — the maximum possible violation in any quantum theory — is exactly $$2\sqrt{2}$$.
+The **Tsirelson bound**, the maximum possible violation in any quantum theory, is exactly $$2\sqrt{2}$$.
 Quantum mechanics saturates it.

-This is not a small effect.
-It is not within experimental error.
+This is not a small effect, not within experimental error.
 It is a clean, unambiguous violation of what any local realistic theory can produce.

 ---

-## V. The Experiments — Closing the Loopholes
+## V. The Experiments: Closing the Loopholes

 Bell's theorem is a mathematical result.
 Its physical significance depends on experiment.

 **The loopholes:**

-Any Bell experiment must contend with loopholes — experimental imperfections that could, in principle, allow an LHV theory to fake a Bell violation.
+Any Bell experiment must contend with loopholes, experimental imperfections that could, in principle, allow an LHV theory to fake a Bell violation.

 **The detection loophole:**
-If detectors are inefficient — if they miss some particles — an LHV theory could conspire so that the detected particles are a biased sample that violates Bell inequalities even though the full sample does not.
+If detectors are inefficient, if they miss some particles, an LHV theory could conspire so that the detected particles are a biased sample that violates Bell inequalities even though the full sample does not.

-Requires: detector efficiency $$> \frac{2(\sqrt{2}-1)}{1} \approx 82.8\%$$
+Requires: detector efficiency $$> 2(\sqrt{2}-1) \approx 82.8\%$$
 for the CHSH inequality.

 **The locality loophole:**
-If Alice's choice of measurement setting can influence Bob's outcome — or if there is a common cause that sets both — the Bell inequality derivation is invalid.
+If Alice's choice of measurement setting can influence Bob's outcome, or if there is a common cause that sets both, the Bell inequality derivation is invalid.

 Requires: spacelike separation of measurement events, with random setting choices made after